(This article was last updated on Feb. 1, 2023.)

 Installment accounts are something similar to a savings account in South Korea.
 The person would be required to pay a monthly installment to the bank, which upon maturity will have a profit in the form of interest.

 It is more similar to that of a certificate of deposit, but the money isn’t needed to be paid upfront.
 Instead, the money can be deposited by the customer in monthly installments.

 Depending on the account and the bank that you choose, you can even get tax benefits, mostly when you are considered a resident of South Korea.

 Best Savings Rates in South Korea: Top Banks

 Opening a bank account in South Korea can be very easy, whether it is for a resident or a foreigner.
 There are currently around 20 domestic banks in South Korea out of which four banks control majority of the banking industry.
 These four are:

 - Hana Bank

 - Woori Bank

-Except for Woori bank, the other three banks have an excellent reputation when it comes to dealing with foreigners and has non-residents as the majority of the customers.
+These banks have an excellent reputation when it comes to dealing with foreigners and has non-residents as the majority of their customers.